nbogie/split-wccc-20251119-p5-ts-global/readme.md

 ## Done

+-   Draw "g" grid of squares each one split level only, with random and significant shrinkage. bold look.
 -   allow click to further split a selected quad (or few surrounding ones)
 -   avoid having quads shrunk only a little - the crappy tangents look like mistakes. e.g. round to 20%?